 gapp.EmailAddress = app.Email;

-- The exact URI for issuer in your case can be found in WSDL for Organisation service under
+- The exact URI for issuer in your case can be found in WSDL for Organization service under:

-- Set the DeviceIdManager.PersistToFile = false and device name and password is mandatory in order to make it working on Windows Azure.
+DeviceIdManager.PersistToFile = false and device name and password is mandatory in order to make it working on Windows Azure.
 Device ID will be registered in Windows Live.
-Windows Azure do not support storing the user or machine level files, that is why we should restrict the storing of the Device ID.
+Windows Azure does not support storing the user or machine level files, that is why we should restrict the storing of the Device ID.
 As you can see, it is only required for release environment on Windows Azure.

-So, this scenario will allows you to implement the required behaviour.
+So, this scenario will allow you to implement the required behaviour.

 This scenario allows you to use all benefits of the Microsoft cloud platform.
 Dynamics CRM 2011 Online has an internal support for integration using Azure Service Bus.
-Commonly you can download a certificate from CRM and use it to maintain a trusted relationships with another application through Service Bus.
-Details regarding the configuration you can find in training materials by Microsoft.
+Commonly, you can download a certificate from CRM and use it to maintain a trusted relationships with another application through Service Bus.
+You can find details regarding the configuration in training materials by Microsoft.